Merging Rate of Opinions via Optimal Transport on Random Measures: Merging rate of Bayesian nonparametric models

 Proposition~\ref{th:wass_dp_posteriori} gives us the means to unravel both finite-sample and asymptotic properties of the distance between posterior random measures.
-From the asymptotic point of view, the next result is an immediate yet remarkable consequence.
-For sequences $(a_n)_{n \in \N}$, $(b_n)_{n \in \N}$ we write $a_n \asymp b_n$ when the quotient $(a_n/b_n)_{n \in \N}$ stays bounded from above and from below by a strictly positive constant.\\
+From an asymptotic point of view, the next result is an immediate but remarkable consequence.
+For sequences $(a_n)_{n \in \N}$, $(b_n)_{n \in \N}$ we write $a_n \asymp b_n$ when the quotient $(a_n/b_n)_{n \in \N}$ stays bounded from above and from below by a strictly positive constant.